VENKATARAMANA810/2024-OLYMPICS-MEDALS-COUNTRIES-WISE-ANALYSIS/README.md

-# 2024 Olympics Medals Country-Wise Analysis
+# 2024 Olympics Medals Countries-Wise Analysis
 A data analysis project showcasing country-wise medal tallies from the Paris 2024 Olympics using Power BI, SQL, and Excel.

 ## Overview